 Step 4: Create Workflow to Load Data From Multiple Text Files to SQL Server

-This will open Create Workflow window as shown below.
+It opens the Create Workflow window.
 Please provide the unique name (wf_load_multifiles_to_SQL) and leave the default settings.

 Step 4(a): Create Session to Load Data From Multiple Text Files to SQL Server